tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - Kyle has coined the term OLOO: **O**bjects **L**inked to **O**ther **O**bjects.
 - There are two languages in existence, JavaScript and Lua, wherein you can create an object without any class.
 - So if you think about it the only true object oriented languages are JavaScript and Lua.
-- But the term object oriented has been assigned to class oriented languages are we are stuck with it.
+- But the term object oriented has been assigned to class oriented languages so we are stuck with it.
 - Recall the class syntax in JS:

 ```js